 Although rationing resulted in food being plain and boring throughout the war, it effectively helped to win the war - as a Ministry of food advertisement boasted;

 A tentative start was made with the introduction of rationing.
-Among the first foods to be rationed were (in January 1940);
+Among the first foods to be rationed were the following in January 1940:

 This was later followed by meat in March 1940 and tea (2 oz per person, weekly) in July 1940.

 These items were later extended to include preserves (jam, margarine, syrups and treacle), sweets, cheese, cooking fats and eggs (1 egg per person, weekly).